How To Handle Buyers Backing Out Of Property Sales

 In specific performance action for the sale of land, defenses raised by the breaching party can include “unclean hands” (when the party seeking rescission is guilty of some wrongdoing in the transaction) or “laches” (when a party delays in bringing an action and the delay prejudices the other party).

-If a buyer has backed out of the sales contract of your property or you otherwise find yourself in need of an experienced San Diego real estate lawyer, please contact our office at (858) 926-5797 or email us at [email protected].
+If a buyer has backed out of the sales contract of your property or you otherwise find yourself in need of an experienced San Diego real estate lawyer, please contact our office at (858) 926-5797 or through our online contact form.